anu-sha/Game-api/README.md

     - Returns: ScoreForms.
     - Description: Returns all Scores in the database (unordered).

+ - **cancel_game**
+    - Path:'games/{urlsafe_game_key}
+    - Method: PUT
+    - Parameters: urlsafe_game_key
+    - Returns: GameForm
+    - Description: Cancels a game if it is not over yet Throws a Game Not Found exception if game is not found Throws a bad request exception if the game is already over

- - **get_user_scores**
+ - **get_user_games**
-    - Path: 'scores/user/{user_name}'
+    - Path: 'games/user/{user_name}'
     - Method: GET
     - Parameters: user_name
-    - Returns: ScoreForms.
+    - Returns: GameForms
-    - Description: Returns all Scores recorded by the provided player (unordered).
+    - Description: Returns all games played by the user.
-    Will raise a NotFoundException if the User does not exist.

- - **get_active_game_count**
-    - Path: 'games/active'
-    - Method: GET
-    - Parameters: None
-    - Returns: StringMessage
-    - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.
+      Throws a user not found exception if user is not a valid user

 ##Models Included:
  - **User**